Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 #3: Insomnia as a symptom of another ratable mental disorder such as PTSD, Depression, or Insomnia with a rating of 0%, 10%, 30%, 50%, 70%, or 100%.
 For example, a veteran could be service-connected for Combat PTSD with Insomnia.
 Insomnia is not rated on its own but rather as a contributing symptom to another mental health condition.
 This is very common because it’s difficult to differentiate symptoms of mental health across multiple diagnoses.

-How Does the VA Rate Insomnia
+How the VA Rates Insomnia

 The VA rates Insomnia under CFR Title 38, Part 4, Schedule for Rating Disabilities, Diagnostic Codes (DC) for Mental Disorders.